-- 3 The Board shall consider matters of assessment policy and make recommendations to Academic Board. - 4 The Board shall consider the annual reports from Taught Provision Committees on the maintenance of academic standards in their subject areas. - 5 At least once a year, the Board shall conduct a systematic audit of the outcomes of assessments and make a report to Academic Board and the Joint Standards Board on the maintenance of academic standards. - 6 If it cannot reach a consensus, the Board may decide by a majority vote on any matter within its terms of reference. - 7 The Board may advise the Academic Board and the Board of Governors on any other matter which it considers to be relevant to the discharge of its terms of reference.
+- 3 The Board shall consider matters of assessment policy and make recommendations to Academic Board. - 4 The Board shall consider an annual report on the progression of students.. - At least once a year, the Board shall conduct a systematic audit of the outcomes of assessments and make a report to Academic Board and the Joint Standards Board on the maintenance of academic standards as evidenced by key indicators around classification and the profiles of awards. - If it cannot reach a consensus, the Board may decide by a majority vote on any matter within its terms of reference. - 7 The Board may advise the Academic Board and the Board of Governors on any other matter which it considers to be relevant to the discharge of its terms of reference.